ohcnetwork/admission_task/README.md

 3. Completed tasks are writted to a completed.txt file.
 Each task occupies a single line in this file.
 Each line in the file should be in this format :

 ```
-p task
+task
 ```

-where p is the priority number and task is the task description.
+where task is the task description.

 Here is an example file that has 2 items.

 ```
-1 Buy milk
+Buy milk
-2 Complete the project
+Complete the project
 ```

 4. Priority can be any integer _greater than_ or _equal to_ 1.
 1 being the highest priority

-5. When a new item is created with the priority of an existing item, the priority of the existing item should be incremented.

-6. There shall never be 2 incomplete tasks with the same priority
+5. If two tasks have the same priority, the task that was added first should be displayed first.

 The application must open the files tasks.txt and completed.txt from where the app is run, and not where the app is located.
 For example, if we invoke the app like this:

-7. The files should always be sorted in order of the priority, ie, the task with the highest priority should be first item in the file.
+6. The files should always be sorted in order of the priority, ie, the task with the highest priority should be first item in the file.

 ```
 $ cd /path/to/plans